raghavthakur/number-wizard-console/README.md

-Introduction to C# programming in Unity.
+Guess the number game using the console in Unity.